david-candela/cybersecurity_journey/docs/notes/linux-commands.md

 ```

 !!! info "Piping"
     The `|` symbol sends the output of the command on the left as input to the command on the right.
-This is one of the most powerful concepts in Linux.

 ---

 ## Users and Groups